-Program Length: 13.33 Weeks (30 Hours/Week)

-16.67 Weeks (24 Hours/Week)
+Program Leng th: 13.33 Weeks (30 Hours/Week) 16.67 Weeks (24 Hours/Week) CIP Code: 12.0410 SOC Code: 39-5092 Course Code: Central College of Cosmetology 030702-12.0410

-Course Description: The primary purpose of the Manicuring course is to train students in both theory and practical experience, which will prepare them for immediate employment opportunities.
-The Course is particularity directed toward developing in the student desirable habits and attitudes with respect to health, sanitation and safety and encourages self-reliance, readiness to assist others, and an ethical approach to this profession.
+Course Description: The primary purpose of the Manicuring course is to train students in both theory and practical experience, which will prepare them for entry level positions in manicuring.
+The Course is particularly directed toward developing in the student, desirable habits and attitudes with respect to health, sanitation and safety and encourages self-reliance, readiness to assist others, and an ethical approach to this profession.